 Our board of directors is divided into three classes, with one class of our directors standing for election each year, generally for a three-year term.
-You are requested to vote for three nominees for director, whose terms expire at this annual meeting and who will be elected for a new three-year term and until their successors are elected and qualified.
-The nominees are Dr. Blair, and Messrs.
-Frazier and Twomey.

-If no contrary indication is made, proxies in the accompanying form are to be voted for Dr. Blair and Messrs.
-Frazier and Twomey, or in the event that Dr. Blair, Mr. Frazier or Mr. Twomey is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.
-Dr. Blair and Messrs.
-Frazier and Twomey are members of our present board of directors.
+You are requested to vote for the three nominees for director named below, whose terms expire at this annual meeting and who will be elected for a new three-year term and until their successors are elected and qualified.
+If no contrary indication is made, proxies in the accompanying form are to be voted for the nominees, or in the event that any nominee is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.